immaaane/dealii-stfem/Readme.md

 ## Usage

 The code depends on a recent version of the `deal.II` library.
-We recommend using version `9.5.2` or a more recent one.
+We recommend using version `9.6` or a more recent one.
 To run the examples and replicate the results the scripts may need to be adapted to your system.
+To run the Stokes examples you need to checkout this [deal.II fork](https://github.com/nlsmrg/dealii/tree/generalize_compute_matrix) until [this PR](https://github.com/dealii/dealii/pull/17732) is merged.

 ## License